JanHerca/urantiapedia/output/wikijs/en/article/Zshonette_Reed/the_ideological_struggle.md

 This question arises because of what is recorded in Paper 54:

-> . . . . the Ancients of Days refuse to annihilate any being until all moral values and all spiritual realities are extinct, both in the evildoer **and in all related supporters and possible sympathizers**.  ([UB 54:3.3](/en/The_Urantia_Book/54#p3_3), emphasis added)
+> . . . . the Ancients of Days refuse to annihilate any being until all moral values and all spiritual realities are extinct, both in the evildoer **and in all related supporters and possible sympathizers**.  (<a id="a72_210"></a>[UB 54:3.3](/en/The_Urantia_Book/54#p3_3), emphasis added)

 Consider also what is recorded about Satan in Paper 43:

 > Since the triumph of Christ, all Norlatiadek is being cleansed of sin and rebels.
 Sometime before Michael’s death in the flesh, the fallen Lucifer’s associate, Satan, sought to attend such an Edentia conclave, but the solidification of sentiment against the archrebels had reached the point where the doors of sympathy were so well-nigh universally closed that there could be found no standing ground for the Satania adversaries. **When there exists no open door for the reception of evil, there exists no opportunity for the entertainment of sin**.
-The doors of the hearts of all Edentia closed against Satan; he was unanimously rejected by the assembled System Sovereigns, and it was at this time that the Son of Man “beheld Satan fall as lightning from heaven.” ([UB 43:4.9](/en/The_Urantia_Book/43#p4_9), emphasis added)
+The doors of the hearts of all Edentia closed against Satan; he was unanimously rejected by the assembled System Sovereigns, and it was at this time that the Son of Man “beheld Satan fall as lightning from heaven.” (<a id="a76_768"></a>[UB 43:4.9](/en/The_Urantia_Book/43#p4_9), emphasis added)

 From this, we can infer that until the Luciferian concepts are wholly rejected on our world, the Ancients of Days may refrain from annihilating the rebels.
 Thus, a delay in exposing the poisonous proclamations of Lucifer may prolong our planetary agony.